Missy Elliott Reveals Diet, Workout Tricks For 30-Pound Weight Loss, Glowing Skin

 Health and fitness experts confirm that hydrating yourself with water (not soda or other sugared drinks) aids weight loss and brightens your complexion by flushing out toxins.
 Clinical studies show that drinking just two cups of water raises your metabolism 30 percent, according to the Journal of Clinical Endocrinology and Metabolism.

-Elliott’s legions of fans gave her props.
 “Wow amazing job Missy.
 Keep up the good work,” one fan gushed.

-Another commented: “I have really got to try harder with the water, I drink way too much tea, coffee & cola!!!
-Go Missy you look amazing!!!”
+“I have really got to try harder with the water, I drink way too much tea, coffee & cola!!!
+Go Missy you look amazing!!!” another commented.

 Proudly to say it’s been 4 months I have only drank water no other juices or pop & I cut out bread that’s been the hardest for me!
 See I’ve never been a water drinker but this have helped my skin???????? now if I can only cut out junk food????????????that’s my weakness????????♀️ pic.twitter.com/MPHrc9a5DT